ARM-software/sbsa-acs/README.md

 On an Emulation platform where secondary storage is not available.

 1. Add the Sbsa.efi file as part of the UEFI FD file.
-    a.
-Add Sbsa.efi as a binary to the UefiShellCommandLib
+    - Add Sbsa.efi as a binary to the UefiShellCommandLib
-    b.
-Or add the SbsaAvsMain.inf to the UefiShellCommandLib.inf
+    - Or add the SbsaAvsMain.inf to the UefiShellCommandLib.inf
 2. Build UEFI image including the UEFI Shell.
 3. Boot the system to UEFI shell.
 4. Run the executable “Sbsa.efi” to start the compliance tests.
-   a. for details on the parameters, refer to [SBSA ACS User Guide](docs/SBSA_ACS_UEFI_App_User_Guide.pdf)
+    - for details on the parameters, refer to [SBSA ACS User Guide](docs/SBSA_ACS_UEFI_App_User_Guide.pdf)
 5. Copy the UART console output to a log file for analysis and certification.

 ## License